eostermueller/chunkyOutperformsChatty/README.md

 never do repeated queries on the same table to get multiple rows."
 ```

 Was he really ignored?
 Seems like it.
-Reports of chatty db applications are everywhere ( [here](http://apmblog.compuware.com/2010/06/15/top-10-performance-problems-taken-from-zappos-monster-and-co/) [here](http://blogs.msdn.com/b/alikl/archive/2008/04/28/performance-sin-chatty-database-access-and-loops-plus-another-free-performance-tool.aspx) [here](http://dotnet.dzone.com/news/select-n1-problem-%E2%80%93-how)  ).
-More than 10 years later, these results show that he was right.
+Chatty db applications that perform poorly are everywhere ( [here](http://apmblog.compuware.com/2010/06/15/top-10-performance-problems-taken-from-zappos-monster-and-co/) [here](http://blogs.msdn.com/b/alikl/archive/2008/04/28/performance-sin-chatty-database-access-and-loops-plus-another-free-performance-tool.aspx) [here](http://dotnet.dzone.com/news/select-n1-problem-%E2%80%93-how)  ).
+More than 10 years later, these results show that Martin Fowler was right.
 Throughput goes up with fewer SQL invocations.
-The rarely used techniques in scenarios 1 & 2 have 30% or more throughput than the other scenarios.

 Five Scenarios
 --------------
-This repo contains five different approaches to the same XML-over-HTTP web service:  a simple account and transaction inquiry to the [pgbench db](http://www.postgresql.org/docs/9.2/static/pgbench.html).
+This repo contains five different SQL approaches to the same XML-over-HTTP web service:  a simple account and transaction inquiry to the [pgbench db](http://www.postgresql.org/docs/9.2/static/pgbench.html).

 The requirements: